azizi-a/dotfiles/README.md

 # dotfiles

-## TODO

-- Terminal Preferences
-- Changed Shell to ZSH
-- Mission Control Preferences (don't rearrange spaces)
-- Dock Preferences
-- Finder Show Path Bar
-- gitconfig
-- Brewfile
-- Fonts
-- Aliases

 # Usage Instructions

 1. Clone repo to `~/.dotfiles`
+2. Checkout branch that matches OS, `arm-macos`, `intell-macos`, or `ubuntu`
-2. Run the `install` binary
+3. Run the `install` binary
-3. To add new dotfiles, cut them to this directory and list their old location in `instal.conf.yaml`
+4. To add new dotfiles, cut them to this directory and list their old location in `instal.conf.yaml`
-4. To backup new brew packages in `Brewfile` run `bbd` (alias for `brew bundle dump --force --describe`)
+5. To backup new brew packages in `Brewfile` run `bbd` (alias for `brew bundle dump --force --describe`)